 Once the Expected Family Contribution is subtracted from the student budget, what is left is the unmet need.
 All financial aid is applied to the unmet need, with the goal of getting every student to zero unmet need.
 If a student’s unmet need reaches zero, no more federal aid can be granted.

 All financial aid refunds are processed by the business office.
-Refunds are sent to your Cochise OneCard.
+Refunds are sent via Direct Deposit to your personal bank account on file or a paper check will be mailed to the address on file.
 The first refunds of the term will be produced for students who are registered for classes and have their aid award.
-These refunds, consisting of grant and scholarship funds, will be sent to the OneCard approximately seven days before the start of the term.
+These refunds, consisting of grant and scholarship funds, will be sent seven days before the start of the term.
 The next refunds will be processed and sent after the last date to add classes for the term.
-It is your responsibility to make sure that your current mailing address is on file.
+It is your responsibility to make sure that your direct deposit information and current mailing address is on file.
 Address changes should be submitted to the Admissions Office or the Records and Registration Office.
 Questions regarding your award amount should be addressed to the Financial Aid Office.
-Students must activate their Cochise OneCard to receive refunds.
-Once a refund is processed, it can take up to 72 hours for it to show up on your Cochise OneCard account.
 The disbursement date seen on MyCochise portal is only an estimated date; it is not the date students will receive refunds.

 You may ask for a hard copy of your tracking, award, or non-satisfactory progress letter by emailing firstname.lastname@example.org or email@example.com and telling us which letter you are requesting, your name, student ID number (C number) and your current address.
 Allow 48 hours for processing and then mailing time.

 To ensure that you get credit for turning in your documents, all documents should have your Cochise College student number (your “C” number) written on the top of each page.

 Cochise College provides accessible educational opportunities that are responsive to a diverse population and lead to constructive citizenship, meaningful careers and lifelong learning.